Cub Cadet Challenger 750 Problems

 1. Too Hard To Shift

-Cub cadet UTV users report experiencing a hard shift even while using their UTVs for light jobs.
+Cub Cadet UTV users report experiencing a hard shift even while using their UTVs for light jobs.
 The Cub Cadet Challenger is not an exception.

 We come across customers who are concerned about the shifting.
 It works fine until around 200 hours, then this issue arises.